jaruserickson/spotiplay/README.md

 *Spotify must be running in the background in order to use this cli remote*

-*Spotify should not be interfered with for the true rooms experience*
+*Spotify should not be interfered with during use for the true rooms experience*

 ## Installation